01 of 03

 It takes a lot of things going right to get a great wildflower bloom.
 If there's been winter rain, things are off to a good start.
 But it's not enough - weeds can start growing too soon and choke the sprouting flowers before they can get a good start - or rain can come too early or too late.

+Unfortunately, the wildflowers bloom according to weather conditions and not the date on the calendar.
+And despite whatever hype you may have seen, they don't put on an exuberant show every year.
 The California Wildflower Guide will give you some resources to track the current year's conditions.Continue to 2 of 3 below.

 02 of 03